benfoxall/prpc/slides/index.md

 So,  What I love about this is where our focus lies.
 When we interact, we tend to do so looking at a single screen.
 I find it really interesting when we manage to interact with the spaces between.

+Challenge number 4!

+A Web Server doesn't just have to serve the web.

 >>